timsegraves/mongoid-geospatial/README.md

 Version 3+ is going to be beta testing, when it's ready I'll release v4, So the major version stays the same as mongoid.

+** Gem name: 'mongoid-geospatial' (notice the hyphen) **

+The name of this gem has changed.
+Please change the underscore to a hyphen.
+If you need to: require 'mongoid/geospatial'

 [![Gem Version](https://badge.fury.io/rb/mongoid-geospatial.png)](http://badge.fury.io/rb/mongoid-geospatial)
 [![Code Climate](https://codeclimate.com/github/nofxx/mongoid-geospatial.png)](https://codeclimate.com/github/nofxx/mongoid-geospatial)
 [![Coverage Status](https://coveralls.io/repos/nofxx/mongoid-geospatial/badge.png)](https://coveralls.io/r/nofxx/mongoid-geospatial)